 Any point on Earth can be defined by the intersection of its lines of latitude and longitude. is measured as the angle from the equator, to the Earth’s center, to your position on the Earth’s surface (Figure2.1.1).
 It is expressed as degrees north or south of the equator (0o), with the poles at a latitude of 90o.
 Thus the poles are referred to as high latitude, while the equatorial region is considered low latitude.
 Lines of equal latitude are always the same distance apart, and so they are called parallels of latitude; they never converge.
-However, the parallels of latitude do get shorter as they approach the poles.
+However, the circles created by the parallels of latitude do get smaller as they approach the poles.

 In the Northern Hemisphere, latitude can be determined by the angle of the North Star (Polaris) from the horizon.
 The North Star always sits over the North Pole.
 Here, if a person looks straight ahead towards the horizon, the star would be directly overhead, creating a 90o angle; thus the latitude at the North Pole is 90o N. At the equator looking north, the star is in the same direction as the horizon, so the angle between them is 0o, and thus the equatorial latitude is also 0o.
 At any other point in the Northern Hemisphere, the angle between the horizon and the star will give the latitude.

 Early mariners used an instrument called an astrolabe to calculate this angle.
 Later the sextant was developed, which allowed more accurate measurements (Fig. 2.1.2).

 There is no direct analogue to the North Star in the Southern Hemisphere that is useful for determining latitude.
 However, the Southern Cross and Centaurus constellations can be used to find the south celestial pole.
 If a line is drawn through the long axis of the Southern Cross, and another line is drawn between the two brightest stars in Centaurus, the two lines will intersect at the south celestial pole.